auth-global/self-documenting-cryptography/README.md

 For example, wikipedia describes [digital watermarking](https://en.wikipedia.org/wiki/Digital_watermarking) as "a kind of marker covertly embedded in a noise-tolerant signal such as audio, video or image data."
 By contrast, cryptoacoustics attempts to _overtly_ embed a tag into a noise-_intolerant_ signal, namely the inputs to a cryptographic function.
 This intolerance for noise hopefully serves as a bulwark against obfuscation.

 The literature usually requires that a watermarked signal be nearly identical to the original signal.
-By contrast, a tagged hash should look nothing like an untagged hash, in that these two should be statistically independent and indistinguishable without access to the underlying cryptographic secrets.
+By contrast, a tagged hash should look nothing like an untagged hash, in that these two should be statistically independent and indistinguishable without access to the underlying cryptographic secrets, a property which provides the built-in plausible deniability of any given tag.
 For this reason, cryptoacoustics should prove to be much more robust than more traditional forms of digital watermarking, as it's starting from much stronger assumptions.

-However the G3P provides no means of authenticating whether or not any purported password hash is genuine or not, so there's plausible deniability baked into this watermarking process.
-Rather, the watermark is only readable during the password hashing process, so rather this form of watermark records a belief about where a password hash came from, a belief that must be correct to achieve offline attacks on truly genuine hashes.

 ## Cryptoacoustics and Obfuscation